gaycoderprincess/UndercoverMWPhysics/README.md

 # Undercover Most Wanted Physics

-Experiment for Need for Speed: Undercover that converts the physics model from Most Wanted and Carbon
+Experiment for Need for Speed: Undercover that converts the physics and handling model from Most Wanted and Carbon

 Massive thanks to everyone involved with [dbalatoni13's MW reverse engineering project](https://github.com/dbalatoni13/nfsmw), this mod was heavily based off of it.